 - Peanut butter and jam/jelly.

-How to make a thick pancake
+How to make the batter

 Just like making any pancake, firstly, you mix all the ingredients except raising agents into a smooth batter.
-You can use a hand whisk, a handheld blender, a hand mixer, or stand mixer to get your mixture well blended.
+You can use a hand whisk, a handheld blender, a hand mixer, or a stand mixer to get your mixture well blended.